juliendarrah/platformio-cypress_psoc6/README.md

 ## Setup
 * Copy the repo content under ~/.platformio/platforms/cypress_psoc6
+* Open VSCode
-* Create a new PlatfomIO project folder
+* Create a new PlatfomIO project folder by looking/selecting the CY8CPROTO-063-BLE board
 * Modify the platformio.ini as below
 * Create the launch.json file